legend-dev/HotelPardis/README.md

-# Hotel Management Android App - Database Course Project
+# HotelPardis - Database Course Project

-Welcome to the Hotel Management Android App repository!
+Welcome to the HotelPardis Android App repository!
 This project was developed as part of the Database Course, aimed at implementing a simple hotel management with SQL database.

 ## Features
 **User Authentication**: login and registration system for customer and administrators.\